MEET OUR STAFF

 DAVID BIRD

 David has taught a variety of subjects in a multitude of environments: from public schools and non-profits to his current position at TLC School.
-Teaching for more than ten years in traditional public schools left David looking for something more innovative and creative… a place where a student’s individuality is important and vital to learning.
-He currently teaches language arts, Spanish, and coaches for the Hospitality League teams at school.
+Teaching for more than a decade in traditional public schools left David looking for something more innovative and creative–a place where a student’s individuality is important and vital to learning.
+He currently teaches middle grades language arts.
 He has studied abroad in Madrid and travelled through Mexico.
 He received his National Board certification in Spanish in 2010 and is Orton-Gillingham trained.
 David’s passion with education begins with the culture inherent in a language; he seeks to create an environment rich with authentic resources and experiences.

 MADISEN DINGLE